sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/threat-intelligence-tools.md

 ***
 ## Task 1: Room Outline

+This room will introduce us to common tools used in cyber threat intelligence.
 In this room, we will:
 * Understand the basics of threat intelligence & its classifications
 * Use UrlScan.io to scan for malicious URLs
 * Use Abuse.ch to track malware and botnet indicators